-Sandy: James, this will be your third time at IMPACT, the largest SOA conference in the world.
+Be sure to check it out!Sandy: James, this will be your third time at IMPACT, the largest SOA conference in the world.
 What are your favorite things about the conference?James:

 SOA is a 25 year overnight success.
 The principles have been around a long time, and this time they have been implemented with enough standards to make the approach useful.
 The need for more integration flexibility never lessens.
 It is very hard to isolate example of SOA success now- the Fortune 500 are all using the approach.
 One of my favourite SOA examples right now is not a traditional high endian, WS-* SOA at all: Amee.cc is a web startup that provides back end carbon calculator services for B2B and web companies.
 Its simple but effective- a web service that can improve the world.
 It’s simple and effective. [disclosure: AMEE is a client]Sandy: I know that you are leading a number of Green and Sustainability sessions.
 Can you overview your major take aways?James:

 Sustainability and SOA go hand in glove.
 The key to successful SOA is helping employees and other stakeholders understand opportunities and responsibilities.
 Sandy: What is the connection you see between Green and SOA?
 James:

 That would be telling ;-) Suffice to say that Sustainability is the latest –ility to join reliability, scalability, availability and so on.
 Organisations increasingly need to be able to pivot around green issues for strategic planning.
 Rather than requiring an organisation to rewrite code every time circumstances or plans change, with SOA this can potentially be achieved via configuration.
 Sandy: Do you think issues of Green & Sustainability will remain as hot as they were with the economic recession?James:

 Sure – sustainability now means something it didn’t before.
 The concept carries ideas of survivability to major shocks, economics or otherwise.
 Sustainability is CSR taken out of the PR department and made into a stragetic, truly board-level concern.
 Six months ago I was worried sustainability and greening would drop off of the agenda, but I am a lot more comfortable now that won’t happen.
 Look at IBM- its agenda at the moment with Smart Planet is all about sustainability- and unless I am very much mistaken IBM looks a lot like the best run company in America right now – so far it has avoided major revenue shortfalls in the recession.Sandy: Anything that you want to add?James: